Last Updated on October 24, 2022 by Oddmund Groette

 The average gain per trade is 0.48 and the profit factor is 1.8.
 Not a spectacular strategy, but works reasonably well, most likely because of the extra risk premium of the gap down opening.

 If we test on a longer time fra by using SPY, the average per trade is still around 0.5% and has a rising equity curve.
 The strategy can probably be improved a lot.

 Gap trading strategies in other assets than stocks

 The competition in the stock market indices is enormous.
 The lowest hanging fruit is arbed away a long time ago.

 But there are opportunities in other markets, something we will get back to later.

 If you would like to have the code for the gap trading strategy above you can order it on the green link below and get the code for all the other free strategies we have published from 2012 (over 70 tips, edges, and strategies).
+The code is for Amibroker, but around 50% is in Tradestation/Easy Language.
 The code in this article contains code both for end-of-day (EOD) and 5-minute data.

 Gaps are areas that are recently not been traded, and small gaps tend to get filled.
 As a general rule, the bigger the gap, the less likely it is to get filled, at least it will take a longer time.